Improving Topological Detection of Weather Regimes in climate dynamical systems: Abstract

 \section{Abstract}

 Weather regimes provide a useful framework for describing large-scale atmospheric variability and its impacts on regional weather.
-Despite extensive study, there is still no universally accepted definition or method for identifying weather regimes.
-Recent work has shown that weather regimes can be interpreted geometrically as topological structures in the phase space of the atmospheric system.
-In this approach, regimes are identified using a density--radius bifiltration combined with persistent homology, a well-established tool from Topological Data Analysis (TDA).
-This topological perspective provides a unifying view of regimes and, unlike traditional methods, does not require the number of regimes to be specified in advance.
-However, the method relies on density estimation techniques (typically Gaussian kernel density estimation), which can over--smooth weakly populated but dynamically important regions of the phase space.
-Building on this perspective, we introduce a centrality--radius bifiltration that can be tuned to capture both local and global structures in the data.
-Here, centrality is measured using the $k$-distance-to-measure function, another tool from TDA, which quantifies the similarity of a state to its $k$ nearest neighbors based on distance information.
-When combined with persistent homology, this approach improves the topological detection of weather regimes in both idealized dynamical systems and an observational jet latitude dataset.
-We also incorporate our method into the existing software framework introduced in the original study.
+Despite extensive study, there is no universally accepted definition or method for identifying weather regimes.
+Recent work has shown that regimes can be interpreted geometrically as topological structures in atmospheric phase space, allowing their detection without prescribing the number of regimes in advance.
+In this framework, regimes are identified using a density--radius bifiltration combined with persistent homology, a well-established tool in topological data analysis.
+A limitation of this approach is its reliance on density estimation, which can over-smooth weakly populated yet dynamically meaningful regions of phase space.
+This limitation is particularly relevant for datasets with weakly separated or sparsely sampled regimes, such as the southern jet regime in the North Atlantic and the thin zonal loops of the Charney--DeVore system.
+Here, we introduce a centrality--radius bifiltration that emphasizes local connectivity in phase space and overcomes the limitations of the density-based method, in particular by recovering the southern jet regime and the thin loop structures of the Charney--DeVore system.
+The resulting regime-related topological structures are robust across a range of analysis scales, suggesting that they reflect the intrinsic organization of atmospheric phase space rather than artifacts of parameter choice.
+The method provides a practical and reproducible diagnostic tool for identifying weather regimes across datasets.
+We also integrate our method into an existing analysis framework.

 \keywords{ weather regimes, atmospheric dynamics, topological data analysis, persistent homology, bifiltration, kernel density estimation, distance-to-measure, centrality measure. }